 Employees are one of the most valuable assets of any organization and it is vital than ever to keep them engaged and satisfied.
 The wave of digital transformation is taking over every industry and every vertical inside the businesses and Human Resources (HR) is no exception.

-While monitoring the employee performance comes within the scope of the HR, when it comes to providing feedback to the employees, most of the times, it becomes a grey area.
+While monitoring the employee performance comes within the scope of HR, when it comes to providing feedback to the employees, most of the time, it becomes a grey area.

 No employee is happy to hear that they haven’t performed well or they need to improve in something that they have been doing for quite a long time.
 During such times, data analysis is a blessing in disguise for the HR to soften the blow and direct the employee towards growth instead of accusing them of inadequacy.